- Books, Literature, and Writing

 And the cow-bell in the gum-tree, and the bucket on the stool,

-don't you want to read it all now?
+Click that link to read it all now.

 "We'll All Be Rooned"

-Although he was born in Yass in New South Wales, both his parents were Irish and it would seem PJ inherited a 'touch of the blarney', as the Irish like to say, when someone has an easy and pleasing way with words.
+Although he was born in Yass in New South Wales, his parents were Irish and PJ obviously inherited a 'touch of the blarney', as the Irish like to say when someone has an easy and pleasing way with words.
 His oratory skills were highly appreciated and prized, and much in demand in far-reaching circles.

 And What He Loved was -

-His poetry and short stories reflect so much of an age that was drawing to a close... a gentler time of horse and buggy transport taking people everywhere - to distant friends and relatives; to do the (sometimes) monthly shopping; and to go to Church - often many miles away.
-But that proved no deterrent to these dedicated folk.
+His poetry and short stories reflect so much of an age that was drawing to a close; a gentler time of horse and buggy transport taking people everywhere - to distant friends and relatives, for monthly shopping; and to go to Church - often many miles away, but proving no deterrent to these dedicated folk.

-P J Hartigan captured the essence of these Sunday 'get-togethers' outside the Church.
-Of course, many came for their spiritual well-being, but you can't help but feel maybe this applied more to the womenfolk than the men.
-It's easy to picture all the farmers standing around, sharing their hopes and fears, their tragedies and triumphs.
-Swapping a few 'yarns' - telling a few lies (even on a Sunday?
+P J Hartigan provided the essence of these Sunday 'get-togethers' outside the Church.
+Many came for their spiritual well-being, but it's easy to imagine the womenfolk catching up on gossip, swapping recipes and child-rearing hints, and all the farmers standing around, sharing their hopes and fears, tragedies and triumphs - swapping a few 'yarns' - telling a few lies (even on a Sunday?
 I think so!)

 And the kids, having the best time playing marbles in the dust - or taking the opportunity to have an impromptu game of cricket.
 Would the families stay and have a picnic lunch?
-I imagine that would be a resounding yes.
-This was THE day out of the week... a celebration of mateship.
+I imagine a resounding yes.
+This was THE day out of the week... a celebration of mateship and community.